groupon/webdriver-http-sync/README.md

 `driver.dismissAlert()` | Dismisses the visable alert.
 `driver.getAlertText()` | Gets the visable alert's text.
 `driver.typeAlert(text)` | Send `text` to the visable alert's input box.
+`driver.getGeolocation()` | Returns the browser's HTML5 geolocation.
+Ex: `{latitude: 37.425, longitude: -122.136, altitude: 10.0}`.
+Not supported in all browsers.
+`driver.setGeolocation(location)` | Set the browser's HTML5 geolocation.
+Expects `location` to be an object like `{latitude: 37.425, longitude: -122.136, altitude: 10.0}`.
+Not supported in all browsers.
 `driver.close()` | Closes the WebDriver session.

 ### Element